skaringa/WeatherRX868/README.md

 ## Description of the output data

-The sample sketch WeatherRX868 contains two differnt functions to send the decoded date to the serial port.
+The sample sketch WeatherRX868 contains two different functions to send the decoded date to the serial port.
 You may use the one that fits your needs or code another one.

 __printDecoderOutput__: Prints data in human readable format that should be self-explaining.